arcarocollo/frontend-modern-boilerplate/README.md

 # Frontend Modern Boilerplate #

-Frontend Modern Boilerplate is a simple frontend template for building modern web apps or sites.
+Frontend Modern Boilerplate is a simple frontend template for building modern web apps or sites using `Typescript` and `lit-html`.

 The project is using the following tools:
 - [node js](https://nodejs.org/it/)